Ann Z. Caracristi

-Ann Zeilinger Caracristi (February 1, 1921 – January 10, 2016) was an American cryptanalyst, former Deputy Director of the National Security Agency, where she served at various positions over a 40-year career.
+Ann Zeilinger Caracristi (February 1, 1921 – January 10, 2016) was an American cryptanalyst and Deputy Director of the National Security Agency, where she served at various positions over a 40-year career.
 She served as a member of the Secretary of Defense Joint Security Commission and President's Foreign Intelligence Advisory Board.
 She became the first woman at NSA to be promoted to GS-18 rank, in 1975, when she became the Chief of Research and Operations.

 Biography

 She was born in Bronxville, New York.
 She attended Russell Sage College, a women’s college in Troy, New York, and graduated in 1942, with degrees in English and History.
 After graduation, she was recruited by the Army Signal Intelligence Service to work as a code breaker, at the recommendation of the Dean of Russell Sage.
 She worked on IBM machines, starting with sorting paper, but quickly rose through the ranks.
 Caracristi was sent to Washington, D.C., she attended the cryptanalysis courses of William Friedman where puzzles were used to train cryptographers in the art of pattern recognition.